 How should I onboard my existing volunteers?

-You have a few methods to successfully onboard your exist volunteer base.
+You have a few methods to successfully onboard your existing volunteer base.
 This is the flow we recommend for most organizations:

-1. Upload your volunteer list into your Database (For detailed steps, read How do I prepare my spreadsheet to import into my database?)
+1. Upload your volunteer list into your Database (For detailed steps, read How should I format my fields to successfully upload them to my database?

 2. Map fields from your spreadsheet (File Column Headers > Vome Fields).

-On the Pro plan, you can only import the fields that are in the template (see Download template button on the initial import view) which Vome gives you by default.
+On the Recruit and Pro plan, you can only import the fields in the template (see the Download template button in the initial import view), which Vome provides by default.
 In the import process, you can assign profile tags, opportunities, sequences or shifts.

-On the Enterprise plan, you can import and map unlimited custom database fields.
+On the Enterprise and Ultimate plans, you can import and map unlimited custom database fields.

 3. Check for errors